-Projects in the Flood Plain Management Services (FPMS) program occur throughout Minnesota.
+Projects in the Flood Plain Management Services program occur throughout Minnesota.

-The FPMS program provides the full range of technical services and planning guidance that is needed to support effective floodplain management.
+The program provides the full range of technical services and planning guidance that is needed to support effective floodplain management.
 The most common types of studies are floodplain delineation, flood hazard evaluation, dam break analysis, hurricane evacuation, flood warning and preparedness, regulatory floodway analysis, comprehensive floodplain management, flood risk reduction, urbanization impacts, storm water management, flood proofing and inventory of flood-prone structures.
-The program also provides assistance for conducting workshops and seminars on nonstructural floodplain management measures such as flood proofing.
+The program also aids with conducting workshops and seminars on nonstructural floodplain management measures such as flood proofing.

 Upper Mississippi River Regional Discharge-Frequency Study: